12 Documentation of Compounding Activities

 - Duration or endpoint of mixing

-- Equipment required, including PPE and precautions required
+- Equipment required, including personal protective equipment (PPE) and precautions required

 - Beyond-Use Date (BUD), packaging and storage requirements